 Searching for a rewarding career in NYC?
 There could be a position waiting for you at NYCEDC. ›

-Kyle Kimball has served as President of the New York City Economic Development Corporation (NYCEDC) under Mayor Bill de Blasio since January 2014.
-As President, Kyle leads NYCEDC’s continued efforts to position New York City as the global center for innovation and to increase economic empowerment and mobility for all New Yorkers.
+Maria Torres-Springer is the President and CEO of the New York City Economic Development Corporation (NYCEDC).
+As President, Maria leads NYCEDC’s efforts to make New York City the global model for inclusive innovation and economic growth, fueled by the diversity of its people and businesses.